Alluxio/alluxio/docs/en/kubernetes/Running-Alluxio-On-Kubernetes.md

 the container is controlled by property `alluxio.underfs.hdfs.configuration`.

-**Step 3: Modify `alluxio-configmap.yaml.template`.** Now that your Pods know how to talk to your HDFS service, update `alluxio.master.journal.folder` and `alluxio.master.mount.table.root.ufs` to point to the desired HDFS destination.
+**Step 3: Modify `alluxio-configmap.yaml.template`.** Now that your Pods know how to talk to your HDFS service, update `alluxio.coordinator.journal.folder` and `alluxio.coordinator.mount.table.root.ufs` to point to the desired HDFS destination.
   {% endcollapsible %}
 {% endaccordion %}